-1. Click on Set Data Extract Source.
+1. Click Set Data Extract Source.

 2. You can choose an Existing Data Source or a New Data Source.
 In this tutorial, we're going to connect to a New Data Source.

-3. From the Data Connector List select Facebook Ads.
+3. From the Data Connector List, select Facebook Ads.

 *Note that you need to link your Facebook Ads account before getting started, as shown in this article.
-Once you do that, you’ll be able to see your Facebook Ads credentials into the credentials list.
+Once you do that, you’ll be able to see your Facebook Ads credentials in the credentials list.